-Southern rock heroes The Black Crowes brought their classic sound to the picturesque town of Oxford, Mississippi for a special performance at a former silent movie house in the “Little Easy.”
-Built in 1913, The Lyric Theatre provided a historic setting for the band’s first Artists Den appearance, a rollicking concert featuring both fan favorites and songs from their new album, Before the Frost…
+Southern rock heroes the Black Crowes brought their classic sound to the picturesque town of Oxford, Mississippi for a special performance at a former silent movie house in the “Little Easy.”
+Built in 1913, the Lyric Theatre provided a historic setting for the band’s first Artists Den appearance, a rollicking concert featuring both Black Crowes fan favorites and songs from their album, Before the Frost.

-The Black Crowes — a rock band Billboard coined an “Allmans-to-Zappa synthesis of influences” — broke onto the scene with their multiplatinum 1990 debut, Shake Your Moneymaker.
-The Georgia band has since released seven studio albums, which have racked up worldwide sales exceeding 19 million.
-The Crowes’s 2008 LP Warpaint includes, according to Rolling Stone, “some of the best range and craft of the band’s career” — not a small feat for a group that’s been on the scene for two full decades.
+The Black Crowes – a rock band Billboard coined an “Allmans-to-Zappa synthesis of influences” – broke onto the scene with their multiplatinum 1990 debut, Shake Your Moneymaker.
+The Georgia band has since released six studio albums, which have racked up worldwide sales exceeding 19 million.
+The Crowes’ 2008 LP, Warpaint, includes, according to Rolling Stone, “some of the best range and craft of the band’s career” – not a small feat for a group that’s been on the scene for two full decades.